How to Paint on T-Shirts

 Image source: LOGAN WEAVER

-Get Painting on a T-Shirt
+Hand Painting on a T-Shirt

-Once you have your design all planned out, it is time to start the actual painting on a shirt.
+Once you have your design, all planned out; it is time to start the actual painting on a shirt.
 Use even strokes and take your time so that the paint does not bleed under the stencils (if you are using them).
 Allow the paint to dry completely before moving on to the next step.

 Heat Set The T-Shirt Fabric Paint